Research and reports

 Here Catriona Smith, a registered yoga teacher and decade-long practitioner, explains the benefits of yoga and meditation – plus practical ways yoga can help if you’re struggling with stress at work.

 Yoga is a practice that builds mind-body awareness through a combination of breathing exercises, physical poses and meditation.
 Often people think you need to be flexible and energetic – but there are many different elements of yoga that can be calming without the need to be bendy.
-It has physical benefits such as improved strength and flexibility but also supports mental wellbeing through balancing the nervous system.
+It has physical benefits such as improved strength and flexibility and can help you feel calmer.